MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/observability.md

 - **Resource changes**: Resources are added, deleted, or modified.
 - **Consumption**: Consumption varies for different services and implementations.
 Be mindful to monitor the cost, consumption, and the projected spend.

-Here are a few examples of tools that enables your platform observability:
+Here are a few examples of tools that enable your platform observability:

 |Log source|Description|
 |---|---|